-Forecasts indicate more intense rainfall events, generating more frequent or extensive runoff, and flooding may result from a changing climate.
-According to Cal-Adapt, historically, these events occurred an average of 11 events per year and are projected to increase to an average of 13 events per year by 2050 and an average of 16 events by 2100.
+Forecasts indicate more intense rainfall events, generating more frequent or extensive runoff, and flooding that may result from a changing climate.
+According to Cal-Adapt, these intense rainfall events historically occurred an average of 11 times per year and are projected to increase to an average of 13 times per year by 2050 and an average of 16 times by 2100.
 Localized flood events may increase in periods of heavy rain.
 As explained by the California Fourth Climate Change Assessment, California's water system is structured and operated to balance between water storage for dry months and flood protection during rainy seasons.
 Although climate change is likely to lead to a drier climate overall, risks from regular, more intense rainfall events can generate more frequent and/or more severe flooding that upsets this managed balance between storage and protection.
-Additionally, erosion may increase and water quality may decrease as a result of increased rainfall amounts.
+Areas along creeks, including Laurel Creek and San Mateo Creek, and east of El Camino Real are at a higher risk of flooding.